The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “You’re a useless saint, Madelaine Ann Rubinforth!”
 The young duchess, Eris Braunhauer, stood before me with a flaming wand and fiery anger in her eyes.
 She walked menacingly towards me, as she chanted another spell…

 “Eris?
 What’s happening to you?” the reality before me hadn’t sunk in just yet.
-I’m trying to wake myself into this nightmare…
+I was trying to wake myself into this nightmare…

 “Madelaine Ann Rubinforth…” she uttered my name in spite, “You!
 You caused everything that’s happening in this land!
 Your ideals would bring forth the downfall of humanity!
-You alone are responsible for this mess!”
+You alone is at fault for this mess!”

 “W-What are you saying?”

 “Are you trying to feign ignorance?”
 Eris asked, “Isn’t it that your ‘peace’ destroying us?
 You force everyone to abide by your repressive conditions!
 You never listen to anyone, except to those people whom you favor!
 You!
 You killed more people in your peace than in war!”

 “I don’t understand!
 What are you talking abo—”

 An ice bullet suddenly went past my left cheek, and a wound appeared a moment later.

 “Listen here, you useless Saint!
 Lord Gaius had instructed the saints to guide their races to greatness, and yet, you’re the primary reason for humanity’s stagnation!
 You keep on promoting your peace, and so we humans became too relaxed!
 You’re spoiling us with your ideals!”

 The Eris that stood before me felt like a different person, so I tried to peek into her thoughts to confirm that Seirna had possessed her.